awysocki/raven2db/README.md

 STEP #4 - Install/RUN
 -

 I never built a install script, so I just run it where its installed.
+You will want to edit and modify the **raven2db.ini** file to match your setup

+	[Raven2DB]
+	  SQLUser=ravenU
+	  SQLPassword=ravenP
+	  SQLHost=localhost
+	  SQLDatabase=raven
+	  SQLTable=ravenxml

+	  Debug=No
+	  DebugLog=./raven2db.log

+	  USBDev=/dev/ttyUSB0

 I've included a sample config script for your /etc/init.d/ directory.

     #!/bin/sh